linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/16 Exotic Options I.md

 Compound options provide yet another variation on possible currency-hedging strategies.
 Instead of buying a 6-month put option on the euro, we could buy a call option on a put option.
 In effect, this compound option is giving us the opportunity to wait and see what happens.

 Suppose that after 3 months we will decide whether to buy the put option.
 Here is one way to structure such a transaction.
-We could figure out what premium a 3-month put with a strike of  $0.9 would have, if the exchange rate were still at 0.9.
-The Black-Scholes formula tells us that a 3-month at-the-money option with a strike of$ 0.9 would have a premium of $0.0146.
-(This value compares with the premium of $0.0188 for the 6-month option from Table 3.)
+We could figure out what premium a 3-month put with a strike of  \$0.9 would have, if the exchange rate were still at 0.9.
+The Black-Scholes formula tells us that a 3-month at-the-money option with a strike of\$ 0.9 would have a premium of \$0.0146.
+(This value compares with the premium of \$0.0188 for the 6-month option from Table 3.)

-Now we can use the compound pricing formula to price a call on a put, setting the strike to equal  $0.0146.
-The price of this compound call is$ 0.0093.
+Now we can use the compound pricing formula to price a call on a put, setting the strike to equal  \$0.0146.
+The price of this compound call is\$ 0.0093.
 So by paying less than two-thirds the premium of the 6-month at-the-money option, we can buy an option that permits us to pay 0.0146 for a 3-month option.
 By selecting this strike, we have constructed the option so that we will exercise it if the exchange rate is below 0.9.
 If the exchange rate goes up, we will not exercise the option and save the premium.
 If the exchange rate goes down, we will acquire an in-the-money option for the price of an at-the-money option.
 Many other structures are possible.

 # 5. GAP OPTIONS